 Project Education India (student sponsorship program) was created in 1996 by a leap of faith.
 Without any sponsors, LPGM promised to provide financial support in the first year for 217 students from three boarding homes of the Arcot Lutheran Church (ALC) in Tamil Nadu, India.
-LPGM supports nearly 1,300 students across six different boarding homes, four in the ALC and two in the India Evangelical Lutheran Church (IELC), also in Tamil Nadu, India.
+LPGM supports approximately 1,200 students in four boarding homes, owned and operated by the Arcot Lutheran Church (ALC) in Tamil Nadu, India.

 $40 a month provides funds for shelter, food, clothing, medical care and school supplies.
 Children come from families in India who value education but cannot provide the kind of opportunities they would like for their children.